phase1geo/tke/doc/md/TKE Developer Guide/Plugin Development/Creating a New Plugin Template.md

 You may, optionally, place any other files that are needed by your plugin within the plugin bundle, including, but not limited to, other Tcl source files, packages, data files, and images.

 You cannot use any content that requires a compilation on the installation machine.
+Pure-Tcl code is required.